ANGSD-wrapper/angsd-wrapper/README.md

 ANGSD-wrapper is a utility developed to aid in the analysis of next generation sequencing data.
 Users can do the following with this suite:
 - Calculate a site frequency spectrum
-- Calculate a 2D site frequency spectrum with corresponding Fst estimations
+- Calculate a 2D site frequency spectrum with corresponding *F*<sub>ST</sub> estimations
-- Perform Abbababa tests
+- Perform ABBA/BABA tests
 - Extract a FASTA sequence from BAM files
 - Estimate genotype likelihoods
 - Estimate Thetas and various neutrality statistics
 - Calculate per-individual inbreeding coefficient
 - Find admixture proportions

-Likelihood based approaches are used in ANGSD to calculate summary statistics for next generation sequencing data.
-The wrapper scripts and documentation aim to make ANGSD user friendly.
+Likelihood based approaches are used in ANGSD to calculate summary statistics from next generation sequencing data.
+The wrapper scripts and documentation are designed to make ANGSD user friendly.

-## Installing angsd-wrapper
+## Installing ANGSD-wrapper

 To install ANGSD-wrapper, download from GitHub